-These activities indicate a likelihood to buy a Tax Compliance offering and should be a part of your expansion model.
+These activities indicate a likelihood of buying a Tax Compliance offering and should be a part of your expansion model.

-Although fit will likely play a role here and is probably a function of customers who have a lower fit grade in your acquisition model.
-Activity will most certainly be a more significant part of the equation.
+Fit will likely play a role here and is probably a function of customers who have a lower fit grade in your acquisition model.
+That being said, activity will most certainly be a more significant part of the equation.

 The critical consideration here is that unlike in acquisition models where we are looking for more recent and frequent activity, in most cases, it’s a decrease in recency and frequency that will provide the churn signal.

-Product and service adoption is another huge KPI your team should be tracking.
-Overall, adoption metrics will show you how much of your product is being used (or underused) as well as help you identify the key actions that define success for your customers.
+Product and service adoption is a downright massive KPI that your team should be tracking.
+Overall, adoption metrics will show you how much of your product is being used (or underused), as well as help you identify the key actions that define success for your customers.

-As MixPanel states, any business that benefits from repeat customers is a company that benefits from higher user adoption.
+As MixPanel states, any business that benefits from repeat customers are a company that benefits from higher user adoption.
 For example, high adoption makes:

-- SaaS buying committees or decision-makers more likely to renew
+- SaaS decision-makers more likely to renew or expand their usage

 - Financial services users more likely to stick with an app